Dissecting a MetaMask phishing email

 sleep(random.randint(1, 10))

-Next time I get a cryptocurrency related phishing email like this, I’d like to try tracking the stolen funds by giving out the seed phrase of a fresh wallet with e.g. $5-10 USD worth of funds inside and see what kind of anti-forensic methods would the attacker utilize (although given the quality of this campaign, they’d probably just deposit immediately into a full-KYC CEX).
+Next time I get a cryptocurrency-related phishing email like this, I’d like to try tracking the stolen funds by giving out the seed phrase of a fresh wallet with e.g. $5-10 USD worth of funds inside and see what kind of anti-forensic methods the attacker would utilize (although given the quality of this campaign, they’d probably just deposit immediately into a full-KYC CEX).